bounswe/bounswe2019group12/README.md

 # CmpE 352 Group 12

-&nbsp;&nbsp; Welcome to Group 12's repository for the course CmpE 352.
+ Welcome to Group 12's repository for the course CmpE 352.
 We are a group of dedicated future engineers trying to join social trading revolution by creating an interactive trading platform.
-For more information, feel free to check out our wiki page.
+For more information, feel free to check out our [wiki page](https://github.com/bounswe/bounswe2019group12/wiki).
 Below, you can see what our project is about.

 ## Project Description